eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 README.md            this file
-LICENSE              MIT for the code, CC-BY-4.0 for the data CITATION.cff         machine-readable citation requirements.txt     what the analysis needs (three packages) requirements-deeplabcut.txt   only if you will analyse your own video
+LICENSE              MIT for the code, CC-BY-4.0 for the data CITATION.cff         machine-readable citation
+NOTICE               the attribution that travels with any copy

 code/                the analysis pipeline intrabody/         the library: wavelet core, anatomy, statistics step1 ... step6    one script per analysis, each printing its own numbers reproduce_all.py   runs all six and reports what matched

-data/                de-identified derived data, 40 MB in total viewer/              the interactive playback visualizer and three examples tools/               dlc_h5_to_csv.py, to feed DeepLabCut output to the viewer
+data/                de-identified derived data: the joint angles and the
+                     quantities computed from them, 40 MB in total viewer/              the visualizer, four pose files, a voice template tools/               dlc_h5_to_csv.py, to feed DeepLabCut output to the viewer
 ```